pinheirofabiano/R_scripts_data_science/README.md

 # R_scripts_data_science
 written in R language
-contains scripts for simple statistical calculations and more complex scripts for Big Data investigations.
+contains scripts for simple statistical calculations and more complex scripts for Big Data investigation